- Visit Boerne

 DAY 2: Indulge Your Artistic Side

-• Visit fine art galleries in the afternoon, such as Gallery 195, Carriage House Gallery, and Texas Treasures Fine Art Gallery.
+• Visit fine art galleries in the afternoon, such as Gallery 195 and Carriage House Gallery.
 Pop in for a pre-dinner glass of wine or craft beer at Richter Cork and Keg.

 • The Creek Restaurant is an enchanting dinner venue tucked along the Cibolo Creek near the Main Street bridge.
 Dine alfresco on the gorgeous deck or inside the historic landmark building.